18F/handbook/docs/03-policies/benefits-and-holidays.md

 ## Personal Tech Issues

-At CivicActions, we understand that tech support problems are a normal part of working from home.
+At CivicActions, we understand that having occasional issues with your home network, power and personal equipment are a normal part of working from home.

 ### Communication

-Communicate early and often.
+When you have a technical issue with your home network, power and personal equipment that stops you from being able to work at all, communicate early and often:

 1. Ping your team in Slack to let them know you aren't available.
 2. Set a Slack status (if you can,) so people know you aren't available.